-When you create or enter a FigJam file, the move tool is selected by default.
-Use the move tool to select, move, and resize objects on your board.
+When you create or enter a FigJam file, the select tool is enabled by default.
+Use the select tool to select, move, and resize objects on your board.

-Select the move tool in the toolbar or press V .
+Use the select tool in the toolbar or press V .

 - Select a single object.